Chinatown, Manchester

 Chinatown in Manchester, England, is the second largest Chinatown in the United Kingdom and the third largest in Europe.
-Its archway was completed in 1987 on Faulkner Street in Manchester city centre, which contains Chinese restaurants, shops, bakeries and supermarkets.
+Its archway was completed in 1987 on Faulkner Street in Manchester city centre, which contains Chinese, Japanese, Korean, Nepali, Malaysian, Singaporean, Thai and Vietnamese restaurants, shops, bakeries and supermarkets.

 History

 The first Chinese settlers arrived in the city in the early 20th century; many were engaged in the laundry trade.
 Manchester's first Chinese restaurant, Ping Hong, opened on Oxford Street in 1948.
 A Chinese immigration wave began in the 1950s, when there were severe labour shortages, and in response to the British Nationality Act 1948 which allowed easier access into the country.
 Hong Kong's rapid urbanisation also meant that farmers' traditional homes were being destroyed by urban sprawl, so many decided to migrate.

 Chinese restaurants multiplied after the immigration boom.
 By the 1970s other Chinese businesses had opened, such as medicine shops, supermarkets and financial and legal services serving the area, including a Hong Kong government office and branch of The Hongkong and Shanghai Banking Corporation.
 In 1989, the Chinese Arts Centre opened in Chinatown.
 In 2013, the Bank of East Asia opened their first Manchester branch on Charlotte Street in Chinatown.